pa-0/clock-overlay/README.md

 # clock-overlay

-This is a Windows 10 App for displaying the system time on top of other applications.
+This is a Windows 10 App for displaying the system time on top of other applications, except in fullscreen.

+Developed and tested with Windows 10 Pro (v10.0.19045).

+## Setup

+Clone this repository, cd into it and execute the following command;

+> pip install -e .

-## TBC
+## Usage

+Open Windows Run and execute the following command:

+> powershell Start-Process -WindowStyle "Hidden" clock-overlay

+This will open the application without a console window.
+Press the middle mouse button to quit.